Rjbaird/sj-rss/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+When running this project, you can add the following environment variables to a .env file

-`REDIS_URL`- required, the URL for your Redis instance

 `PORT` - optional, default is 3000